 What if this were a movie?
-What would happen when we got to the other side of the tunnel?
+What would happen when we got to the other side.

 If it were one of my movies, there'd be a few hundred dead bodies on the other side.
-And a craft service table with lobster and truffle salad.

 Well I don't want to know what happens.